What is the difference between a Celebrant and a Registrar

 · A Celebrant will offer as much advice and benefit of experience to ensure your ceremony runs smoothly.
 It is important for me to understand every aspect of your day as well as the suppliers too.
 I will speak to your photographer / videographer and venue staff ahead of the day and let them know the running order of your ceremony, any special requirements and certainly anything they need to know to ensure your ceremony is just perfect.
 A registrar will only have had contact with the venue regarding the rules and terms of their licence.

 If you are reading this and getting excited for doing things your way – call me!
+I'm happy to answer any questions so that you have the basis to decide which is best for you.

 Social Media: @kellyhcelebrant